-The Board will comprise seven Directors, two of whom shall be Executive Directors and five of whom shall be Non-Executive Directors, reflecting a blend of different experiences and backgrounds.
-The Board believes that the composition of the Board brings a desirable range of skills and experience in light of the Company’s challenges and opportunities, while at the same time ensuring that no individual (or a small group of individuals) can dominate the Board’s decision making.
+The Board is comprised of eight Directors, three of whom are Executive Directors and five of whom are Non-Executive Directors, reflecting a blend of different experiences and backgrounds.
+The Board believes that the composition of the Board brings a desirable range of skills and experience in light of the Company’s challenges and opportunities, while at the same time ensuring that no individual (or small group of individuals) can dominate the Board’s decision making.
 The Board intends to meet regularly to review, formulate and approve the Group’s strategy, budgets, corporate actions and oversee the Group’s progress towards its goals.
 The Company has established an audit committee and a remuneration committee with formally delegated duties and responsibilities and with written terms of reference.
 Each of these committees will meet regularly and at least two times a year.

 The Audit Committee will have the primary responsibility of monitoring the quality of internal controls to ensure that the financial performance of the Group is properly measured and reported on.
-It will receive and review reports from the Group’s management and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
+It receives and reviews reports from the Group’s management relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
 The Audit Committee will meet not less than three times in each financial year and will have unrestricted access to the Group’s external auditors.
 The members of the Audit Committee shall include only independent non-executive Directors.
 The Audit Committee comprises Lord Rose of Monewden and Matthew Riley and is chaired by Matthew Riley.